shanegracias7/UiPath/README.md

 > This robot loops through scanned PDFs, scrapes the text from the images using OCR and exports it into a text file.

 # BOT 4 -  Email Automation
-> The bot send success emails once other bots finish excecution. attaches the output files as attachment.
+> The bot sends success emails once other bots finish execution. attaches the output files as attachment.

  # BOT 5 - Clothing consultant